Vara-Lab/Contracts-Services/staking-service/README.md

     }
     ```

-4. Then, you have to implement the `AsRef` trait on `KeyringService` for your service:
+4. Then, you have to implement the `AsRef` trait on `StakingService` for your service:

     ```rust
-    impl AsRef<KeyringService> for Service {
+    impl AsRef<StakingService> for Service {
-        fn as_ref(&self) -> &KeyringService {
+        fn as_ref(&self) -> &StakingService {
             // You have to return a reference to the attribute that
-            // you specified to store the keyring service &self.keyring_service
+            // you specified to store the staking service &self.staking_service
         }
     }
     ```